robdevops/check_qemu-ga/README.md

 # check_qemu-ga
 check_qemu-ga is a plugin for Icinga and Nagios.
-It runs on a KVM hypervisor, and checks if all your libvirt qemu guest agents are responding, which can be important for consistent backups and other VM management tasks.
+It runs on a KVM hypervisor, and checks if all your libvirt qemu guest agents are responding.

+This can be important for consistent backups and other VM management tasks.

 ## Dependencies
 * bash 4.2